Keyboard shortcuts

 Requirements

-• The angarabase-server must be running with the Admin API enabled (configured via admin.listen_address in angarabase.conf or ANGARABASE_ADMIN_ADDR environment variable).
+• angarabase-server must be running with the Admin API enabled ([ops] admin_addr in angarabase.conf or the ANGARABASE_ADMIN_ADDR environment variable; if no address is set, the admin listener does not start).

-• The user executing the backup must have network access to the Admin API port (default: 9899).
+• Network access to the Admin API port is required (default: 9899).

 How it works